jvelezmagic/jvelezmagic/content/authors/jvelezmagic/_index.md

   link: https://www.instagram.com/genomicmagician/
 ---

-I am a Genomic scientist.
-I love creating unique platforms for sharing knowledge and data-driven insights, from websites to presentations and everything in between.
-I am known for being a compassionate leader and enthusiastic collaborator, and for making user-facing experiences that engage and delight.
+I am a Genomic Scientist which loves programming and learning about software development.
+I am known for being a passionate, curios person and be always open to new challednges.
+Do you have any challenge?
+Good!
+Let's do it.
+Let's be problem solvers.
+:man_technologist: :monocle_face: :owl: :sparkles: